dkazakov8/reactive-route/docs/guide/routes-configuration.md

 }
 ```

-Validation function is required and if it's not satisfied, the parameter will be inaccessible from the
+A validation function is required, and if it's not satisfied, the parameter will be inaccessible from the
 store.
-It means that all the query parameters are optional and may be `undefined` in `router.currentRoute`
+This means that all query parameters are optional and may be `undefined` in `router.currentRoute`.

 ## Navigation Guards

 Navigation guards allow you to control the navigation flow in your application.
-Both are async functions
+Both `beforeEnter` and `beforeLeave` are async functions.

 The `beforeEnter` hook is called before entering a route.
 It can be used to redirect to another route,
-to perform authentication checks and to load some data.
+perform authentication checks, and load data.

 The `beforeLeave` hook is called before leaving a route.
 It can be used to prevent navigation or
-to show a confirmation dialog.
+show a confirmation dialog.

 ```typescript
 dashboard: {